 12. Set it up correctly for printing

-You can’t print professional grade stickers at home without professional equipment.
+You can’t print professional-grade stickers at home without professional equipment.
 For the best chance at making a successful, high-quality design, consider using a sticker company who have all the right tools.

 Bleed, trim, and safe area

-The bleed is the excess material outside the trim which will be removed in the final design.
+The bleed is the excess material outside the trim that will be removed in the final design.
 The trim is the extra space just outside the safe area, this is the outer region of your printed design.
 And the safe area is the space within both of these outer areas, which is slightly less than the finished size.
 You want to create a design that goes beyond the safe area, up to the trim, to avoid unwanted white space in the final design.